westnordost/osmapi/README.md

 It is well tested (test coverage over 90%) and being used by [StreetComplete](https://github.com/westnordost/StreetComplete), thus actively maintained.

+Note, the OSM API, particularly the part to download the map data, is intended only for editing the map.
+It's not made for pulling larger amounts of data or data analysis of certain map features.
+If this is what you intend to do, the [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API) is what you will want to use.
+I created a basic Java client for the Overpass API here, it builts upon this library: [osmapi-overpass](https://github.com/westnordost/osmapi-overpass).

 ## Copyright and License

 © 2016-2019 Tobias Zwick.
 This library is released under the terms of the [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl-3.0.html) (LGPL).